Fifth-Year Master’s Degree Program: BA/BS and UEP Master's Degrees

 The prerequisites to apply to the Fifth-Year Master’s Degree Program program are satisfied if CEE students take: 1) ES 56: Probability and Statistics or CEE 156: Biostatistics, 2) the economics sequence EC 5: Principles of Economics or EC 8: Principles of Economics with Environmental Applications and EC 30: Environmental Economics, and 3) take a UEP course or declare an Urban Studies Minor.
 Students should apply in the fall semester of their junior year.

 Students can double-count two courses between both degrees.
 These must be classes related to the UEP degree with a course number above 100.
 In some cases, Fifth-Year Master’s Degree Program students will need to take summer classes before or after their fifth year of study to complete the graduate degree requirements in five years.
-Summer school tuition is included in the fifth tuition year at no additional cost to the student.

 Please contact UEP Professor Rebecca Shakespeare for additional information.